1 Gig Internet: What Is It, Why You Need It & How To Get It

 - Your encryption protocol can slow you down.
 Some encryption protocols take longer to process data than others.
 There are protocols that emphasize speed at the expense of strong encryption, but we don’t recommend sacrificing security for speed.
 OpenVPN, the most recent protocol, offers a great balance of speed and security.

 - Make sure you aren’t limited by hardware.
 Old or damaged computers, phones, routers, and other devices won’t be as fast as newer models.
 Make sure the hardware in your home is fairly recent — within the last 3 years — to get the most out of your 1 gig Internet and VPN.

 The easiest way to find out what speeds you can get is to activate your VPN and run a speed test.
 If you’re searching for a VPN, try a few trial periods to find the service that gets you the highest speed.
 When testing, be sure to switch between VPN servers.
 Crowded or far away servers will typically be slower than a close server with few users.

-Faster Internet Is Almost Always A Good Thing
+Faster Internet Is Always Good

 As Internet continues to be integrated with our everyday lives, the need for a fast, reliable connection becomes imperative.
 Fiber cable networks have the capacity to support our online needs for decades to come, but still have a long way to being fully integrated into our infrastructure.

 Call your Internet provider to find out the status of their fiber network and see if you can get 1 gig Internet where you live.